wp-plugins/mp3-jplayer/readme.txt

 == Changelog ==

+= 2.3.2 =
+* Fixed the pick-up of titles and images when playing attached audio using the playlist widget.
+* Added ordering options for attached audio.
+Any audio attached to a page or post will now be ordered according to your setting on the player's 'Settings' page.
+You can order them by title or upload date, for any other setting they'll default to WP's menu order.
+ASC/DESC controls the direction.
+* Improved the 'novol' class for hiding volume controls, and added new modifier names 'nobars', 'nocase' which let you hide the bars, and the button bar background on playlist players.
+* Improved js robustness for increased compatibility across different themes/setups.
+* Added new developer methods - provide a volume scale factor (MP3_JPLAYER.factors.vol), and provide the available image data to callbacks regardless of the player or list type.

 = 2.3.1 =
 * Added developer methods for hooking into the player's Javascript events, these also add support for some of the up-coming extensions.
 * Corrected the help message admin-side that shows on the widget when it's set to an invalid path.

 = 2.3 =
-* Fixed a major issue on index/cat/search type pages that could incorrectly assign the playlists or break players in some scenarios.
+* Fixed an issue on index/cat/search type pages that could incorrectly assign the playlists or break players in some scenarios.
 * Added support for custom js (for skin extensions) on the player Design page.
 * Renamed the MP3-jPlayer plugin class instance to MP3JP.